PhD University of Connecticut, 2004

 M.Eng National University of Singapore, 1999

-Pursuing PhD on “Space-borne Discharge Estimation and Reservoir Management: Getting Ready for the SWOT Mission”
+Pursuing PhD on “Satellite-based Discharge Estimation and Reservoir Management: Getting Ready for the Future with the SWOT Mission”

 B.S.
 University of Minnesota, 2014

 Pursuing PhD “Dynamic Management of Reservoirs using Weather and Climate Forecast Information at Multiple Scales”

 Pursuing PhD on “Globalization of Free Access to Value-added Earth Observations for 21st Century Water Management”

 M.S University of Washington – 2017